ngostream/promptengineers/README.md

-# Insight Agent – Autonomous Research Agent
+# Scrap Agent – Autonomous Research Agent

 **Demo-ready** project that searches the web, clusters content with embeddings, and writes an executive brief with sources and trend scores.